 The Church

 We believe that the church of Christ is a local congregation of redeemed individuals [a] associated by a covenant of faith and fellowship of the gospel; [b] observing the ordinances of Christ; [c] governed by His laws; and [d] exercising the gifts, rights and privileges invested in them by His Word [e] that its scripturally designated officers are elders and deacons, whose qualifications, claims and duties are clearly defined in the scriptures; [f] we believe the true mission of the church is found in the Great Commission, and the edification of the saints.
-This Church is under the authority of the Christian Reformed Church and its orders of Church Government; within the framework of this Church order, this local congregation exercises freedom by conviction and historical practices to implement and negate certain decisions allowed by the Synod of the Christian Reformed Church. * [h] We believe that every church is the sole and only judge of the measure and method of its cooperation; [i] on all matters of membership, of policy, of discipline, of benevolence, the will of this local Church Council determines how this Church exercises its decisions.
+This Church is under the authority of Jesus Christ, and the authority of the holy Scriptures. [h] We believe that every church is the sole and only judge of the measure and method of its cooperation; [i] on all matters of membership, of policy, of discipline, of benevolence, the direction of this local Church Board determines how this Church exercises its decisions.

 ARTICLE XV